CFAR Adelante

 Dr. Leah Varga (DC Health)

-Dr. Varga's project is entitled, "Latinos living with HIV in DC: Exploring experiences in engagement and retention in care".This study will use an intersectionality framework to examine how the health outcomes of Latinos living with HIV in Washington, DC are impacted by multiple social-structural factors.
+Dr. Varga's project was entitled, "Latinos living with HIV in DC: Exploring experiences in engagement and retention in care".This study will used an intersectionality framework to examine how the health outcomes of Latinos living with HIV in Washington, DC are impacted by multiple social-structural factors.
 Specifically, quantitative and qualitative data will be gathered using the DC Cohort and interviews and focus groups to help understand the multi-layered factors that support or deter engagement in health care and viral suppression among Latinos, with an emphasis on examining the health impacts of how these individuals experience different forms of inequality.
-DC CFAR Investigator Carlos Rodriguez-Diaz, PhD will serve as a mentor on the project.
+DC CFAR Investigator Carlos Rodriguez-Diaz, PhD served as a mentor on the project.

 2017 CFAR Adelante Award DC CFAR Investigator: